sea-deep/elixpo_chapter/music-bot/README.md

-Here’s a **cross-platform README** version with Linux/macOS and Windows instructions side by side:

----

 # Elixpo Vibe — Discord Music Bot

 This folder contains a small Discord music bot that uses **yt-dlp + FFmpeg** to stream audio into voice channels and provides slash commands and UI buttons for basic playback control.